 Configuring a GeoFence Type

-To allow for store owners to customize their settings to what suits their needs, Fraud Monitor allows you to configure your fence to be by "Country" or by "Distance".
+To allow store owners to customize their settings to suit their needs, Fraud Monitor allows you to configure your fence to be by "Country" or by "Distance".

-When you choose the 'country' setting, Fraud Monitor will compare the country supplied at checkout for the billing information, and the country the IP address is registered to.
+When you choose the 'country' setting, Fraud Monitor will compare the country supplied at checkout to the billing information and the country the IP address is registered to.
 If these two do not match, the payment will be flagged as fraud, for review.

 The 'distance' setting uses the billing address and IP address to approximate a distance based off the GeoLocation data to determine if the purchase was made from within the 'fence'.
 It can be configured to use either miles or kilometers.

-At the time of writing, the Google GeoCode API allows 2,500 requests per day for free.
+At the time of writing, the Google GeoCode API no longer limits the number of free requests per day however they do set a limit of maximum 50 requests/second.
 Once you reach this limit, Fraud Monitor will stop checking the API and bypass the Geofence feature.
 For more information on increasing that limit, you can see the Usage Limits section of the Google documentation.